 The rest of the command line arguments which are not recognized by the bootstrap are passed along as arguments to the application the bootstrap launches.
 Since the bootstrap recognizes command line arguments which begin with + and most other applications recognize command line arguments which being with -, confusion about what options are provided to what programs can be avoided.
-For example, tclsh oommf.tcl +help mmGraph prints out help information about the bootstrap and exits without launching mmGraph.
-However, tclsh oommf.tcl mmGraph -help launches mmGraph with the command line argument -help. mmGraph then display its own help message.
+For example, prints out help information about the bootstrap and exits without launching mmGraph.
+However, launches mmGraph with the command line argument -help. mmGraph then display its own help message.